keras-team/keras/CONTRIBUTING.md

 containers.
 Please see the
 [Dev container documentation](https://github.com/keras-team/keras/tree/master/.devcontainer).

-### Option 2: Setup a local environment
+### Option 2: Set up a local environment

-To setup your local dev environment, you will need the following tools.
+To set up your local dev environment, you will need the following tools.

 1.  [git](https://github.com/) for code repository management.
 2.  [python](https://www.python.org/) to build and code in Keras.